SteelPh0enix/llama-mgr/CRUSH.md

 ### Testing

-- Use serial_test for parallel tests
+- Use serial_test for tests that may share resources (like filesystem or network)
 - Write tests for all public functions
 - Mock external dependencies when possible